-A health information technician plays an important role in ensuring patient record accuracy, organization, quality, security and accessibility.
+A Registered Health Information Technician (or RHIT) plays an important role in ensuring patient record accuracy, organization, quality, security and accessibility.
 These professionals are also referred to as medical record technicians.
-Specifically, a Registered Health Information Technician (or RHIT) manages medical records that contain a patient’s diagnosis, treatment, health certificate and insurance.
+Specifically, they manage medical records that contain a patient’s diagnosis, treatment, health certificate and insurance.
 These essential documents can be both on paper or encoded in an electronic database.

 In This Guide